shubham-vunet/sumologic-opentelemetry-js/README.md

 ## Manual instrumentation

-When initialized by the `<script />` tag, window attribute `sumoLogicOpenTelemetryRum` is exposed.
+When initialized by the `<script />` tag, window attribute `vunetRum` is exposed.
 It gives possibility to create spans manually.
-Global `sumoLogicOpenTelemetryRum` objects contains:
+Global `vunetRum` objects contains:

 - `api` - exposed [@opentelemetry/api](https://www.npmjs.com/package/@opentelemetry/api) module
 - `tracer` - an instance of a `Tracer`